dart-lang/site-www/src/_guides/language/extension-methods.md

 print(v.parseInt()); // Output: 2
 ```

-The reason that `dynamic` doesn’t work is that
+The reason that `dynamic` doesn't work is that
 extension methods are resolved against the static type of the receiver.
 Because extension methods are resolved statically,
 they're as fast as calling a static function.